maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 \kappa(\mathbf{x_i}, \mathbf{x_j}) = \sigma^{2} \exp (-\frac{ \| \mathbf{x_i} - \mathbf{x_j} \|^{2}}{2 l^{2}})
 $$

-with hyper-parameters $\sigma$ and $l$.
+with hyperparameters $\sigma$ and $l$.
 The variance $\sigma^2$ determines the magnitude of fluctuation of values away from the mean and $l^2$ determines the reach of neighbouring data-points (small $l$ will give wiggly functions, increasing $l$ gives smoother functions).
-See the plot below for the effect of different values of the hyper-parameters.
+See the plot below for the effect of different values of the hyperparameters.

 <p align="center">
     <img src="/assets/img/gp_kernel_params.png" alt="Image" width="600" height="400" />
 </p>
-<em class="figure">Effect of different kernel hyper-parameters</em>
+<em class="figure">Effect of different kernel hyperparameters</em>

 Kernel functions are also sometimes referred to as covariance functions.